qunitjs/qtap/ARCHITECTURE.md

   }
   ```

-  This kind of inherence and declarative approach was not taken, as it makes ourselves a bottleneck for future expansion, and limits flexibilty.
+  This kind of inheritance and declarative approach was not taken, as it makes ourselves a bottleneck for future expansion, and limits flexibility.
 It may make some theoretical basic examples and demos look simpler, but then comes at a steep increase in complexity as soon as you need to step outside of that.
 And while the basic case may look simpler on-screen, it is harder to write from scratch, and harder to understand.
-It does not faccilitate learning  what happens underneath, what is required or why, in what order things are done, or what else is available.
-Nesting and long-term stability is difficult to ensure with stateful functions and inheritence.
+It does not facilitate learning  what happens underneath, what is required or why, in what order things are done, or what else is available.
+Nesting and long-term stability is difficult to ensure with stateful functions and inheritance.

   We prefer composition of single-purpose utility functions, and placing the plugin author at a single entrypoint function from where they can translate their needs into a search for a method that does that (whether our utility, or something else).